Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 # Peer Protocol

-Servers in the CSC Ledger communicate to each other using the CSC Ledger peer protocol, also known as RTXP.
+Servers in the STM Ledger communicate to each other using the STM Ledger peer protocol, also known as RTXP.
 Peer servers connect via HTTPS and then do an [HTTP upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) to switch to RTXP.
-(For more information, see the [Overlay Network](https://github.com/casinocoin/casinocoind/blob/4.0.1/src/casinocoin/overlay/README.md#handshake) article in the [`casinocoind` repository](https://github.com/casinocoin/casinocoind).)
+(For more information, see the [Overlay Network](https://github.com/stoxum/stoxumd/src/stoxum/overlay/README.md#handshake) article in the [`stoxumd` repository](https://github.com/stoxum/stoxumd).)

 ## Configuring the Peer Protocol

-To participate in the CSC Ledger, `casinocoind` servers connects to arbitrary peers using the peer protocol.
-(All such peers are treated as untrusted, unless they are [clustered](tutorial-casinocoind-setup.html#clustering) with the current server.)
+To participate in the STM Ledger, `stoxumd` servers connects to arbitrary peers using the peer protocol.
+(All such peers are treated as untrusted, unless they are [clustered](tutorial-stoxumd-setup.html#clustering) with the current server.)

 Ideally, the server should be able to send _and_ receive connections on the peer port.
-You should forward the port used for the peer protocol through your firewall to the `casinocoind` server.
-The [default `casinocoind` configuration file](https://github.com/casinocoin/casinocoind/blob/develop/doc/casinocoind-example.cfg) listens for incoming peer protocol connections on port 51235 on all network interfaces.
-You can change the port used by editing the appropriate stanza in your `casinocoind.cfg` file.
+You should forward the port used for the peer protocol through your firewall to the `stoxumd` server.
+The [default `stoxumd` configuration file](https://github.com/stoxum/stoxumd/blob/develop/doc/stoxumd-example.cfg) listens for incoming peer protocol connections on port 51235 on all network interfaces.
+You can change the port used by editing the appropriate stanza in your `stoxumd.cfg` file.

 Example: